 I always have frozen shrimp on hand, because it only takes a couple minutes to defrost, and my son loves shrimp.
 You could also use frozen broccoli florets if you have those on hand, or fresh ones like I did.
 With fresh broccoli, I recommend blanching the broccoli first in boiling water for a minute then rinsing in cold water to stop the cooking process.
 The broccoli will be a nice vibrant green and crisp for the stir fry.

 Since this stir-fry uses a small amount of soy sauce, I built flavor with lots of fresh garlic.
 I used about 4 cloves and sliced them really thin.
 Of course I also added some heat with red pepper flakes.
 I made a separate batch for the kids without the pepper flakes.
 Another way to cut back on sodium, or if you are gluten free, is to use Coconut Aminos.
 I’ve been using Coconut Aminos for over a year now, and my kids actually prefer the taste over soy sauce.
 You still get some saltiness, but the coconut also gives a hint of sweetness.
 The best part is that it has almost 70% less sodium than regular soy sauce.

-This Garlic Shrimp and Broccoli is a stir-fry, and if you don’t have a wok, then I suggest using a large skillet.
+This Garlic Shrimp and Broccoli is a stir-fry, and if you don’t have a wok, then I use a large skillet.
 You don’t have to use a wok for Asian cooking, it just helps to make the stir-fry quicker since you can cook up and along the sides of the wok as you are tossing the ingredients.
-If you are looking to purchase one, I suggest a carbon steel one, over a non-stick one.
+If you are looking to purchase one, I suggest a carbon steel one.
 Like all stir-fry’s, have your ingredients prepped and ready.
 Serve the Garlic Shrimp and Broccoli with some Jasmine brown rice, or make it even more low-carb with a side of cauliflower rice.
 Either way, It’s going to be healthier than take-out.